syncfusion-content/winui-docs/winui/Calendar-DateRange-Picker/Getting-Started.md

 {% endtabs %}

 ![WinUI Calendar DateRange Picker with Header](Getting-Started_images/winui-calendar-daterange-picker-header.png)

-#### Header Customization
+#### Header customization
-Customize the header appearance of control by using the `HeaderTemplate` property of control.
-The following code shows how to use a header template to customize the header.
+By using the controls `HeaderTemplate` property, you can customize the appearance of controls' header.
+The following code sample shows how to use a header template to customize the header.

 {% tabs %}
 {% highlight xaml %}